DeanLeong/sql-nba-exercise/readme.md

 ### Part 3

-Figure out the appropriate SQL commands to find out the following, and keep track of them in the file called `sql_commands.txt`
+Figure out the appropriate SQL commands to find out the following, and keep track of them in the file called `sql_commands.sql`

 1. All columns for all players from the New York Knicks (NYK)
 2. All columns for all players from the Indiana Packers (IND) who are under 26 years old